Top 3 Temples in Bangkok You Can’t Miss!

 The Grand Palace

-The Grand Palace is undoubtedly the most famous temple to visit in Thailand and we totally get why.
+The Grand Palace is undoubtedly the most famous temple to visit in Thailand and rightfully so.
 The complex includes the Temple of the Emerald Buddha and several courts of absolutely stunning architecture and colors.

-It’s hands down the most popular and crowded temple, but still, a must-see temple to visit in Bangkok!
-The cost is $500 bht, which is the most you will pay to enter any temple.
+Due to its popularity, this temple also gets very crowded – but still, a must-see temple to visit in Bangkok!
+The cost is around 500 bht, which is the most you will pay to enter any temple.

 See also: Overnight train from Bangkok to Chiang Mai